eliranmal/git-flux/CONTRIBUTING.md

 it would help a lot if you can attach a trace log. check out the [trace/debug][2] section to see how to do it.

-- for issues with text formatting or colors, post it at the [styli.sh][1] repo.
+- for issues with text formatting or colors, post at the [styli.sh][1] repo.